redhat-developer/devconsole-operator/openshift-ci/README.md

 Thee CentOS 7 image (`os`) is used as the base image for creating `devconsole-operator` image.
-The operator binary available inside `bin` conatainer image is copied over here.
+The operator binary available inside `bin` container image is copied over here.
 The Dockerfile used is available here: `openshift-ci/Dockerfile.deploy`

 The image produced can be pulled from here: